Which Vaccinations Should My Ferret Receive? – How Often & The Risks Of Over-vaccination

 Vaccine reactions (anaphylactic reactions) come in all degrees of seriousness.
 All acute vaccine reactions are thought to begin with a sudden release of histamines, the cause of hives and itching.
 So Most veterinarians administer an injectable antihistamine to block these negative effects of histamine.
 That and a period of observation at your animal hospital is often all it takes to get a ferret through a mild to moderate vaccine reaction.
 To me, a reaction like that is a flashing message not to give that vaccine again.
 Be sure it gets noted on your ferret’s records.

 More serious vaccine reactions include difficult breathing in various degrees and/or circulatory collapse leading to low blood pressure and low blood oxygen.
 Those ferrets need immediate supplemental oxygen until the antihistamine injection takes effect.
 The more seriously affected ferrets also need supplemental intravenous fluids and perhaps epinephrine.
-These post-vaccination circulatory issues are often accompanied by a drop in body temperature (hypothermia).
+These post-vaccination circulatory issues are often accompanied by a decline in body temperature (hypothermia).
 When that is the case, your vet will provide a source of warmth.

 Some veterinarians include corticosteroid injections in their vaccination reaction treatment plans.
 Corticosteroids have been phased out of the suggested treatment for anaphylactic reactions in human medicine.
 But perhaps these steroids are still useful in preventing other longer-term issues a vaccine reaction might generate.
 We do not know.

-2) Rabies Vaccination
+Rabies Vaccination

 It is unlikely that your pet ferrets will contract rabies.
 But it is a disease that terrifies and demands our attention.
 Besides, in most of the developed world it is the law that pet ferrets be immunized against rabies.
 Catching rabies requires being bitten or exposed to the saliva of a rabid animal – often a skunk, a bat, a raccoon or a dog.
 As far as I know, the few cases that have occurred in ferrets in North America were of strains of rabies virus found in skunks and raccoons.
 In Europe, it has been the fox strain of rabies virus that caused sporadic cases in unvaccinated ferrets and wild polecats.
 The period between the time a ferret is bitten and the time rabies symptoms begin is highly variable in ferrets.
 It has been reported as being as short as two weeks and greater than 3 months.
-Once symptoms do begin they rarely survive more than a week. (ref1, ref2)
+Once symptoms do begin they rarely survive more than a week.

 Should I Have My Ferret Vaccinated Against Rabies And How Often?

 The most commonly used rabies vaccine in ferrets in 2019 is Imrab3®, produced by Merial/Boehringer Ingelheim.
-It gives a 3 year immunity to dogs and cats, but the Company suggests that it be given yearly to ferrets, cows and horses.
+It gives a 3-year immunity to dogs and cats, but the Company suggests that it be given yearly to ferrets, cows and horses.
 I assume that some of their early studies found that those three species had trouble maintaining the protective antibody levels that the CDC demanded.
 As I may have mentioned before, we really do not know what titer protects against rabies.
 I also care for injured and immature wild freetail bats – a known reservoir of rabies.
 So after having an initial 3-shot series of the old duck human rabies vaccine, I have had many yearly preventative rabies booster shots that contain the same rabies virus strain found in IMRAB®3.
 I have never in my life been able to attain a 1:50 titer either.

 Most veterinarians administer the ferret’s rabies shot at about 16 weeks of age and yearly thereafter.
 There are liability issues if those shots are not at least offered.